An article from Sam Whited did the rounds on Hacker News recently,

-In my line of work, I don’t really have a great need for Office Software, so I didn’t feel the loss of Google Docs deeply.
-As most of my writing is for pleasure, iA Writer more than covers my needs.
-For the very rare occasions I need to open an Excel document I fall back on Microsoft’s Office Web Apps.
-I have recently been testing out Apple’s iWork for iCloud Beta, which is proving very effective.
-When it launches for everyone in the fall, it will certainly fill my needs.
+Google Docs: As most of my writing is for pleasure, Byword more than covers my needs, and in my line of work, I don’t really have a great need for Office software.
+For the very rare occasions I need to open an Excel document I fall back on Microsoft’s Office Web Apps, however Apple’s iWork for iCloud Beta, is proving very effective and certainly fill my needs.

 Blogging: Don’t use Blogger.
 No one should.
-Wordpress, Tumblr, Scriptogr.am, pick your poison- frankly anything is better than Blogger.
-Personally I’m running a Jekyll blog using GitHub Pages, but Git isn’t the easiest of products to use.
-Benefits include all my posts being simply markdown text files, so if GitHub suddenly decided they didn’t want to fund the hosting of my site anymore, (perfectly justifiably), I can simply chuck it all through Jekyll and put it on S3.
+Wordpress, Tumblr, Scriptogr.am are viable options, and frankly anything is better than Blogger.
+Personally I’m running a Jekyll blog using GitHub Pages, but one accepts that Git isn’t the easiest of products to use.
+As all my posts are simply markdown text files, if GitHub suddenly decided they didn’t want to fund the hosting of my site anymore, (perfectly justifiably), I can simply chuck it all through Jekyll and put it on S3.

-Photos: I was a heavy user of Flickr, a browse of my account would reveal every holiday I’d taken.
-A pictorial of my life from School, to college, university, graduation, punctuated with photos of friends and parties.
+Photos: I was a heavy Flickr user, my account would reveal every holiday I’d taken, and a full history of my life from School, to college, university, graduation, punctuated with photos of friends and parties.
 You could watch girlfriends come and go, the arrival and eventual departure of some ill-advised haircuts, and hopefully observe an improvement in photographic skill.
-But then I stopped wanting, (needing), to share my life with strangers, and the account is now mostly dormant.
+But I stopped wanting, (needing), to share my life with strangers, and the account is now mostly dormant.

 File storage: I’ve replaced Google Drive with Dropbox for non-secure backup.
 For my secure off-site backups, I’d recommend Arq, encrypted backups to Amazon S3 and/or Glacier.